A Lesson to Learn: LXP Industrial Trust (LXP)

 Sponsored

-LXP currently public float of 280.82M and currently shorts hold a 7.61% ratio of that float.
-Today, the average trading volume of LXP was 2.80M shares.
+The average price from analysts is $14.13, which is $4.14 above the current price.
+LXP currently public float of 280.93M and currently shorts hold a 7.79% ratio of that float.
+Today, the average trading volume of LXP was 2.81M shares.

 LXP’s Market Performance

-LXP stocks went down by -1.65% for the week, with a monthly jump of 0.80% and a quarterly performance of -26.70%, while its annual performance rate touched -12.30%.
-The volatility ratio for the week stands at 2.11% while the volatility levels for the past 30 days are set at 2.48% for LXP Industrial Trust.
-The simple moving average for the period of the last 20 days is -0.36% for LXP stocks with a simple moving average of -20.05% for the last 200 days.
+LXP stocks went down by -10.57% for the week, with a monthly drop of -12.25% and a quarterly performance of -33.59%, while its annual performance rate touched -20.12%.
+The volatility ratio for the week stands at 2.54% while the volatility levels for the past 30 days are set at 2.38% for LXP Industrial Trust.
+The simple moving average for the period of the last 20 days is -9.40% for LXP stocks with a simple moving average of -27.56% for the last 200 days.

 Analysts’ Opinion of LXP